Move from annual inventory counts to cycle counting

 By Tom Vieweger

 But there is still one more thing that often feels like a returning headache: the annual (and manual) inventory count.
-As these counts are often still performed manually or with barcode-based scanning, this procedure is not only annoying, it also distracts from the most important task: taking care of the customers.
+As these counts are often still performed manually or with barcode-based scanning, this procedure is not only annoying, but it also distracts from the most important task: taking care of the customers.

 “RFID makes the work involved in stocktaking and product handling quick and easy – freeing up time for staff to spend with customers.” – Karl-Johan Persson, CEO H&M

-RFID enables more than just inventory visibility on the store level.
-Once RFID labels are applied, a store can perform RFID stock counts whenever needed and track item movements to determine the exact location and the status of a product.
+RFID enables more than just inventory visibility at the store level.
+Once RFID labels are applied, a store can perform RFID stock counts whenever needed and track item movements to determine the exact location and status of a product.
 This makes it possible to distinguish which items are available on the sales floor and which items are hidden in the stock room.
 This gives a clear picture of the actual stock situation in a store and enables the store staff to always put the right items on display and optimize the on-shelf availability.

 RFID on item-level truly enables retailers to run their business on granular data, which makes it possible for them to take full control over their inventory levels and offer a seamless shopping experience to their customers – no matter if they start or end their customer journey online or offline.
-Thus, accurate stock information will ensure the availability of the right product, in the right place, at the right time.
+Thus, accurate stock information will ensure the availability of the right product in the right place, at the right time.